morganstanley/testplan/doc/en/index.rst

 .. attention::

   Support for Python 3.7 and 3.8 is deprecated and will be removed soon.
-  Please upgrade to Python 3.10 or 3.11.
+  Please upgrade to newer versions.

 .. raw:: html